nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** not exceeding the last index number in the last viewed person list.

 <box type="info">
-Currently only 2 schemes are available in the current version of SocialBook.
+Currently only two schemes are available in the current version of SocialBook.
 </box>

 Examples: